Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

     sudo yum install -y ansible
     ```

-3. Clone the repository to the machine you wish to deploy to (How will we distribute the playbooks?)
+3. Clone the repository to the machine you wish to deploy to

     ```bash
     git clone https://github.com/Alfresco/alfresco-ansible-deployment.git